3. Base Instructions#

 3.2.
 Machine Code#

 In Section 2.3 we have already seen that we can use the assembler to translate assembly code into instruction words.
 We use the term instruction word to refer to the full 32-bit encoding of a single A64 instruction (sometimes also called the instruction encoding).
-However, we only briefly looked at the instruction stp x29, x30, [sp, -16]! and its instruction word 0b10101001101111110111101111111101.
+However, we have only briefly looked at the instruction stp x29, x30, [sp, -16]! and its instruction word 0b10101001101111110111101111111101.
 Now, with our knowledge of the structure of LDR (immediate), we can easily see the structure of the instruction word.

 The following table shows the assembly code and corresponding instruction words of LDR (immediate), unsigned offset instructions: